Pylons/pyramid/docs/narr/configuration.rst

 application-specific.
 For example, the body of a web page served by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
-These applications obviously might not service the same set of customers.
+These applications obviously may not serve the same set of customers.
 However, both the ledger-serving and song-serving applications can be written using :mod:`repoze.bfg`, because :mod:`repoze.bfg` is a very general *framework* which can be used to create all kinds of web applications.

 .. sidebar:: Frameworks vs. Libraries